wp-plugins/wp-attention-boxes/readme.txt

  Yes, it adds a single record to the wp_options table, which stores all of the custom DIV's.

+= I notice the class="custom_attn_box" that is generated with every snippet

+This is a common style that will make every DIV centered, and with decent padding and make them all text-aligned center.
+Feel free to customize this if you want all of your attention box DIV's to be different.
+Just edit the styles.css that is in this plugin's css directory.

 == Screenshots ==

 1. Html editor bar after new buttons are added (if the buttons consume too much space, you can disable one or more, or name them as short as you want)